-Livability is a term that refers to community quality of life as experienced by the people who live, work, and recreate there.
+Livability refers to the quality of life as experienced by the people who live, work, and recreate in a community.
 In a transportation context, livability refers to improvements in public space that increase safety and access for all users of the transportation system.

-Livability study areas include several DC neighborhoods and are conducted with a system-wide perspective in mind.
-Livability studies seek to calm traffic and recommend improvements.
+Livability study areas include several District neighborhoods and are conducted with a system-wide perspective to evaluate traffic safety and recommend improvements.

 Livability study areas are determined based on the Area Elements of the District of Columbia’s Comprehensive Plan, as well as the overall transportation network of the District.

-Each livability study concludes with a list of recommendations, which can include safer pedestrian crossings, more accessible bus stops, geometric adjustments that support intersection safety, enhanced green spaces, signage for better driver information, updates to traffic signal timing, and speed controls in sensitive areas.
+Each livability study concludes with a list of recommendations, which can include safer pedestrian crossings, more accessible bus stops, geometric adjustments that support intersection safety, enhanced green spaces, signage for better driver information, and speed controls in sensitive areas.

 Each livability study is informed by the unique needs of the neighborhoods that make up the study area, and the approach of each study is shaped by these needs.
 Past studies have put special focus on certain types of improvements, such as green infrastructure, access to parks and public space, and anticipating changes to land use or demographics.

 For more information on DDOT’s Livability Program, please contact Ted Van Houten, Transportation Planner, (202) 671-4580, [email protected]

 |Far Southeast III||2017|

 |Rock Creek Far West||Ongoing 2019|